gwicksted/tmxcsharp/README.md

 	// This is straight out of a game I'm working on.
 	// I used it to verify this library is working correctly.
-	// You would obviously need OpenTK and the write your own TextureLoader
+	// You would obviously need OpenTK and to write your own TextureLoader

     internal class MapRenderer
     {